What Is the Statute of Limitations on Construction Site Injuries in New York?

 In New York, victims typically have 3 years from the date of injury to file a personal injury case.
 This deadline can be extended for various reasons, potentially giving victims additional time.
 However, you should not count on an extension and may have your case barred if you miss the deadline to file.

 If you are considering filing a personal injury case for a construction accident in New York, call The Carrion Law Firm today.
-Our New York construction site injury attorneys help victims and their families file their cases and get the compensation they need.
+Our Broward County construction accident attorneys help victims and their families file their cases and get the compensation they need.
 Call us today at (718) 841-0083.

 Statute of Limitations for Construction Accidents in New York